Introducing the Tableau Community’s “11th BI Trend” and poll results

 Your most relevant trends for 2019

-- Enterprises get smarter about analytics adoption: Leaders are redefining adoption, focusing more on impact and whether or not a BI platform changes the way people make decisions.
+- Enterprises get smarter about analytics adoption: Leaders are redefining their definition of adoption, focusing more on impact and whether or not a BI platform changes the way people make decisions.
 They are measuring this through engagement activities like internal user communities.

-The community have spoken.
-We’ve compiled all of the votes and the winner is clear.
-The community-sourced 11th trend for 2019 is the demand for better predictive analytics!
+The community has spoken.
+We compiled all of the votes and the winner is clear.
+The community-sourced 11th trend for 2019 is The demand for better predictive analytics!

-Predictive capabilities are now built into self-service BI platforms including things like regression and forecasting along with integrations for data science tools like Python, R and MATLAB to support advanced use cases.
-Building on the democratisation of data skills and data ubiquity in self-service BI, organisations are adopting predictive analytics to support more informed decision-making.
+Predictive capabilities are now built into self-service BI platforms including things like regression and forecasting along with integrations for data science tools like Python, R, and MATLAB to support advanced use cases.
+Building on the democratization of data skills and data ubiquity in self-service BI, organizations are adopting predictive analytics to support more informed decision making.

-This democratisation links back to our trend around the changing role of the data scientist.
-More people are becoming what Gartner calls citizen data scientists: people who generate models, but whose job function lies outside the field of statistics.
+This democratization links back to our trend around the changing role of the data scientist.
+More people are becoming what Gartner calls citizen data scientists—people who generate models, but whose job function lies outside the field of statistics.
 These people aren’t replacing data scientists, but becoming key partners in developing hypotheses and communicating findings to stakeholders.
-This trend is another example of a common thread shaping business intelligence: the convergence of people, processes and technology.
+This trend is another example of a common thread shaping business intelligence—the convergence of people, processes, and technology.